GreiffLab/immuneSIM/README.md

 ```

 Installation via CRAN:
-1. Execute the following line in R
+1. Execute the following line in R.

 (Note: Bioconductor packages such as Biostrings might have to be installed separately)

 ```r